typst/packages/packages/preview/subpar/0.1.0/src/lib.typ

 /// - propagate-supplement (bool): Whether the super figure's supplement should
 ///   propagate down to its sub figures.
 /// - caption (content): The caption of this super figure.
-/// - placement (alignement, auto, none): The float placement of this super
+/// - placement (alignment, auto, none): The float placement of this super
 ///   figure.
 /// - gap (length): The gap between this super figure's caption and body.
 /// - outlined (bool): Whether this super figure should appear in an outline of
 ///   figures.
 /// - outlined-sub (bool): Whether the sub figures should appear in an outline
 ///   of figures.
-/// - label (label): The label to attach to this super figure.
+/// - label (label, none): The label to attach to this super figure.
 /// - show-sub (function, auto): A show rule override for sub figures.
 Recevies
 ///   the sub figure.
 /// - show-sub-caption (function, auto): A show rule override for sub figure's
 ///   captions.
 Receives the realized numbering and caption element.
 /// -> content
-#let subpar(
+#let super(
   kind: image,

   numbering: "1",